Yuval Shahar: Education and career

 Shahar returned to Israel in 2000 and joined BGU, to found and head its Medical Informatics Research Center.
-He also became the second chair of the new Department of Information Systems Engineering at BGU's Faculty of Engineering.
+He also became the second chair of the new department of information systems engineering at BGU's faculty of engineering.

-Academic and clinical work
+Career

 Shahar's research has focused on temporal reasoning, temporal information visualization, temporal data mining, automated therapy administration, knowledge acquisition and representation, personal decision analysis, and group decision making.
 He has applied his work mostly in biomedical domains, as well in domains such as homeland security and information security.

-Academics

 Shahar served (2005–2008) as the Chair of the BGU Department of Information and Software Engineering and as the Deputy Dean for Research & Development of BGU's Faculty of Engineering (2003–2008).
 Since 2000, he is the head of the BGU Medical Informatics Research Center, which he had founded.
 In 2014, he was nominated as the Josef Erteschik Chair in Information Systems Engineering at BGU.

 Since 1996, Shahar has served on the editorial boards of Artificial Intelligence in Medicine, The Journal of BioMedical Informatics, Methods of Information in Medicine, Applied Ontology, and (as Associate Editor) Knowledge and Information Systems.
 He was the Scientific co-chair of the international Artificial Intelligence in Medicine (AIME) conference in 1999 (Aalborg) and in 2009 (Verona).

 Awards

 Shahar was granted in 1995 a NIH 5-year FIRST career award and an NSF award to explore the theoretical and practical implications of the temporal-reasoning methodology he had developed; in 2005 an IBM Faculty Award, and in 2008 an HP Worldwide Innovation Program award.
-During 2004 to 2007, He was the Principal Investigator and recipient of an IBM Shared University Research (SUR) equipment, software, and technical support award for academic centers of excellence, in collaboration with Prof. Shimon Slavin of the Department of Bone-Marrow Transplantation, Hadassa Medical Center.
+During 2004 to 2007, He was the principal investigator and recipient of an IBM Shared University Research (SUR) equipment, software, and technical support award for academic centers of excellence, in collaboration with Prof. Shimon Slavin of the Department of Bone-Marrow Transplantation, Hadassa Medical Center.